 As soon as a power fail occurs, the device will stop to supply power and switch off the DC output.
-In case the power fail was an undervoltage and is gone later on, the alarm will vanish and doesn't require to be acknowledged.
+In case the power fail was an undervoltage and is gone later on, the alarm won't be indicated anymore and doesn't require to be acknowledged.

-Switching off the device by the mains switch can't be distinguished from a mains blackout and thus the device will signalize an alarm via LED "Error" every time the device is switched off.
+Switching off the device by the mains switch can't be distinguished from a mains blackout and thus the device will signalise an alarm via LED "Error" every time the device is switched off.
 This can be ignored.